October 25, 2018

 2. Turn the heat down to medium low and carefully pour the heavy cream into the mixture.
 Stir continuously for about 3 minutes or so until it has thickened slightly.

-3. Pour into a heatproof bowl and let cool for a few minutes before drizzling over muffins.
-Store any leftover caramel in the fridge and reheat to use.
+3. Pour into a heatproof bowl and let cool at room temperature for a few minutes before putting in the fridge to cool.

-Keywords: caramel, apple, muffins
+Keywords: caramel, apple, muffins, halloween, breakfast, caramel apple